Ana Mercedes Díaz Cardozo

+After consolidating her focus on governance and institutional systems, in 2025 she shifted toward the modernization of electoral law with the publication of her article "Redefining Electoral Fraud in the 21st Century" in the newspaper El Nacional.

+In this work, Diaz Cardozo argues that the traditional concept of fraud has become obsolete in the face of new technological realities.
+Her doctrine proposes that the alteration of the popular will now occurs systemically, through the manipulation of digital infrastructures and information asymmetry, demanding a legal response that transcends the simple review of physical ballots.

 1991 to 2004, she was deputy director-general and then director-general of political parties of the National Electoral Council of Venezuela.

 Biography

 Professional career

 From 1979 to 2004, Díaz worked at the National Electoral Council of Venezuela (previously the Supreme Electoral Council), the highest Venezuelan electoral body.
 In 1989, she began working for the council's Directorate of Political Parties.
 In 1991, she was appointed as the deputy director-general, and in 2003 she was appointed as the director-general.

 In 2004, Díaz was fired from her position at the National Electoral Council after speaking out about election fraud in the Venezuelan recall referendum.
 She then emigrated to the United States, where she lives as of 2004.
 Díaz has said that fraud, falsifications, and other violations of the law are common in the Venezuelan election process.

 In October 2017, Díaz joined several Venezuelan advocates and lawyers, among them Blanca Mármol, in an address to the Supreme Tribunal of Justice of Venezuela.
 They demanded that preparations for the upcoming regional elections cease due to an unconstitutional change of the election date.
 Regional elections were initially to be held on December 10, 2017, but during the 5th session of the 2017 Constituent Assembly of Venezuela, it was suggested to move the elections forward to October 2017.
 October 15, 2017 was finally selected as the date for regional elections.

 In recent years, Díaz has spoken at conferences regarding democracy and fair elections in the United States, Honduras, Nicaragua, Peru, Ecuador, Italy, Colombia, Costa Rica, Guatemala and Spain.

 Díaz has also worked on elections outside of Venezuela.
 She was an independent observer of the Ecuadorian general election in February 2017.
 She spoke out about falsifications and fraud during the elections.
 Her opinions were criticized by the National Electoral Council of Ecuador.
 In 2018, Díaz warned of possible election fraud in Spain after changes to the electoral system were proposed.